-• Use Enable object breadcrumbs? to enable or disable object breadcrumbs displayed on on object mouse hover.

-• Use Show comment with object breadcrumbs? to enable or disable the comment visibility which comes displayed
+- Use Enable object breadcrumbs? to enable or disable object breadcrumbs displayed on on object mouse hover. - Use Show comment with object breadcrumbs? to enable or disable the comment visibility which comes displayed with object breadcrumbs.

 Use the fields on the Processes panel to change processes tab related settings: